Politics of France: Government

-The Prime Minister leads the government, which comprises junior and senior ministers.
+The prime minister leads the government, which comprises junior and senior ministers.
 It has at its disposal the civil service, government agencies, and the armed forces.
 The government is responsible to Parliament, and the National Assembly may pass a motion of censure, forcing the resignation of the government.
 This, in practice, forces the government to reflect the same political party or coalition which has the majority in the Assembly.
 Ministers have to answer questions from members of Parliament, both written and oral; this is known as the questions au gouvernement ("questions to the government").
 In addition, ministers attend meetings of the houses of Parliament when laws pertaining to their areas of responsibility are being discussed.

-Government ministers cannot pass legislation without parliamentary approval, though the Prime Minister may issue autonomous regulations or subordinated regulations (décrets d'application) provided they do not infringe on the Parliament domain, as detailed in the constitution.
-Ministers, however, can propose legislation to Parliament; since the Assembly is usually politically allied to the ministers, such legislation is, in general, very likely to pass.
+Government ministers cannot pass legislation without parliamentary approval, though the prime minister may issue autonomous regulations or subordinated regulations (décrets d'application) provided they do not infringe on the Parliament domain, as detailed in the constitution.
+Ministers, however, can propose legislation to Parliament; since the Assembly is usually politically allied to the ministers, such legislation is, in general, very likely to pass (unless there is a hung parliament).
 However, this is not guaranteed, and, on occasion, the opinion of the majority parliamentarians may differ significantly from those of the executive, which often results in a large number of amendments.

-The Prime Minister can engage the responsibility of his government on a law, under article 49-3 of the Constitution.
-The law is then considered adopted unless the National Assembly votes a motion of censure, in which case the law is refused and the government has to resign.
+The prime minister can commit the government's responsibility on a bill (effectively treating the bill as an issue of a confidence vote), under the provisions of article 49.3 of the Constitution.
+The bill is then considered passed unless the National Assembly votes a motion of no-confidence (French: motion de censure), in which case the bill is defeated and the government has to resign.
 As of 2006, the use of this article was the "First Employment Contract" proposed by Prime Minister Dominique de Villepin, a move that greatly backfired.

 Traditionally, the government comprises members of three ranks.
-Ministers are the most senior members of the government; deputy ministers (ministres délégués) assist ministers in particular areas of their portfolio; ministers of state (secrétaires d'État) assist ministers in less important areas, and attend government meetings only occasionally.
-Before the founding of the Fifth Republic in 1958, some ministers of particular political importance were called "secretaries of state" (ministres d'État); the practice has continued under the Fifth Republic in a purely honorific fashion: ministers styled "Secretary of State" are of higher importance in the gouvernement.
+Ministers are the most senior members of the government; deputy ministers (ministres délégués) assist ministers in particular areas of their portfolio; state secretaries (secrétaires d'État) assist ministers in less important areas, and attend government meetings only occasionally.
+Before the founding of the Fifth Republic in 1958, some ministers of particular political importance were called "Ministers of State" (ministres d'État); the practice has continued under the Fifth Republic in a mostly honorific fashion: ministers styled "Minister of State" are of higher importance in the gouvernement and have the ability to deputize for the PM and the authority to hold inter-ministerial meetings.

 The number of ministries and the division of responsibilities and administrations between them varies from government to government.
 While the name and exact responsibility of each ministry may change, one generally finds at least: